geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik.md

 --8<-- "premix-cta.md"

-Create `/var/data/config/traefik/traefik-app.yml` as follows:
+Create `/var/data/config/traefikv2/traefikv2.yml` as follows:

 ```
 version: "3.2"

 services:
-  traefik:
+  app:
-    image: traefik:v1.7.16
+    image: traefik:v2.4
-    command: --web --docker --docker.swarmmode --docker.watch --docker.domain=example.com --logLevel=DEBUG
+    env_file: /var/data/config/traefikv2/traefikv2.env
     # Note below that we use host mode to avoid source nat being applied to our ingress HTTP/HTTPS sessions
     # Without host mode, all inbound sessions would have the source IP of the swarm nodes, rather than the
     # original source IP, which would impact logging.
 If you don't care about this, you can expose ports the
     # "minimal" way instead
     ports:
       - target: 80